How to find doctors and nurses in your family tree

 Via the website of The Museum of Military Medicine in Aldershot, you can find out more about archives and manuscript items from the four corps of the Army Medical Services.
 The aforementioned Wellcome Library has digitised Royal Army Medical Corps material.
 You can also search records of First World War volunteers at the British Red Cross website.

-The UK Medical Heritage Library is a digital library of medical texts (mostly 19th century) uploaded
+The UK Medical Heritage Library is a digital library of medical texts (mostly 19th century) uploaded by various institutions.

 The Royal College of Physicians’ Munk’s Roll of Honour, a series of obituaries first compiled by librarian William Munk and published in 1861 under the title Lives of the Fellows, is available on its website.